Ditch Plastic Now!

 Next time you are thinking of buying something made of plastic take a little extra time looking for a non-plastic alternative.

-Cut Down and Recycle More.
+Cut Down on Plastic and Recycle More.

-We all need to cut down on the amount of plastic we use and to recycle the stuff we just can't do without.
+We all need to cut down on the amount of plastic we use and to recycle the plastic stuff we just can't do without.
 I don't think there can be many people who would argue with that.
 Single-use plastic has become a huge problem in recent years often ending up in a landfill or dumped into the once pristine oceans.
 The planet is quite literally drowning under a sea of discarded plastic, but what can we do to improve the situation?

 1.)
 Reject excessive plastic wrapping in shops.
 Fruit and vegetables can easily be bought loose and placed in paper bags, it can work out cheaper to buy them in this way too.
 An added bonus.

 2.)
 Look for alternatives.
 Lots of household items made from plastic have more eco-friendly versions.
 Wooden handled hairbrushes, metal waste bins, toothbrushes.
 We recently switched to bamboo toothbrushes with hair bristles, they look great and work just as well as plastic.
 Next time you buy something new, check out the alternatives before grabbing the plastic one.

 3.)
 Replace plastic carrier bags with cotton, jute or hessian reusable ones.
 They are very strong and look great.